-PsPM stands for PsychoPhysiologicall Modelling.
-It is a powerful matlab toolbox for model-based analysis of psychophysiological signals, for example SCR, ECG, EMG, respiration, or pupil size.
-Currently, PsPM implements models for SCR.
-We are currently working on models for other modalities, which will be available shortly.
+PsPM stands for PsychoPhysiological Modelling.
+It is a powerful matlab toolbox for model-based analysis of psychophysiological signals, for example SCR, ECG, respiration, or pupil size.
+Currently, PsPM implements models for all of these modalities, and we are working towards further models, for example, for startle eye-blink EMG.

 A response model allows to infer a hidden variable from observable data.
 For example, sympathetic nerve firing can be inferred from observed skin conductance responses (SCR).
 This allows for quantitative description of hidden processes, increases the temporal resolution of analysis, and suppresses noise.

 PsPM implements simple General Linear Convolution Models (GLM) for evoked SCR, or uses the Dynamic Causal Modelling (DCM) framework – as a tool to invert more complicated, non-linear models of SCR signals, for example for spontaneous fluctuations or anticipatory responses.
 Inference is drawn in a hierarchical summary-statistic approach (similar to SPM software for functional magnetic resonance imaging).